sooffia/T1A2-API-Webserver/README.md

 ### R1: Explain the problem that this app will solve, and explain how this app solves or addresses the problem.

 The task management system I have developed targets the prevalent inefficiencies and organizational challenges in task management.
 Many individuals and teams resort to using a mix of tools such as spreadsheets, emails, and messaging apps, leading to disorganised workflows.
 This fragmentation causes lost time, missed deadlines, and insufficient accountability, severely impacting productivity and project outcomes.
-According to a survey by McKinsey, employees spend nearly 20% of their time searching for internal information or tracking down colleagues for help, highlighting the inefficiencies in current task management practices (McKinsey & Company, 2012).
+According to a survey by McKinsey, employees spend nearly 20% of their time searching for internal information or tracking down colleagues for help, highlighting the inefficiencies in current task management practices (Chui et al., 2012).

 Effective task management is essential for maintaining productivity in both individual and team settings.
 However, the lack of a unified system presents several problems.
 One is that inefficiency arises from fragmented workflows caused by using multiple tools, which increases the time and effort required to manage tasks.
-Research from the Harvard Business Review indicates that employees waste significant time transitioning between different applications, which can reduce productivity by up to 40% (Harvard Business Review, 2018).
+Research from the Harvard Business Review indicates that employees waste significant time transitioning between different applications, which can reduce productivity by up to 40% (Cross, 2024).

 The proposed task management system offers a centralised platform for managing tasks, including creating, updating, categorising, prioritising, and commenting.
 This system ensures all task-related information is consolidated and easily accessible, thereby reducing administrative overhead and improving efficiency.
 Key features include user management for handling registrations and profiles, task management for various task operations, category management for organisation, priority management for setting task importance, and comment management for collaboration.